acmdas/das_fieldstones/morefieldstones2020.md

 ## Brilliance
 Monday, 02 November 2020

 “Amateurs tend to focus on seeking brilliance.
 Professionals often know that it’s far more effective to avoid stupidity.
-Side-stepping typical blunders is the simplest way to get ahead of the crowd.”—{Rosie Leizrowice](https://fs.blog/2020/11/common-probability-errors/)
+Side-stepping typical blunders is the simplest way to get ahead of the crowd.”—[Rosie Leizrowice](https://fs.blog/2020/11/common-probability-errors/)

 ## The Past or Why Study History
 Friday, 30 October 2020